-To be considered, applicants for positions in the Neuropsychology Track: Adult Emphasis must also have the following credentials at the time of application:
+To be considered, in addition to the general minimum criteria described above, applicants for positions in the Neuropsychology Track: Adult Emphasis must also have the following credentials at the time of application:

 - 600 hours of formal neuropsychological practicum experience (with a minimum of 200 hours (300 hours preferred) spent in face-to-face neuropsychological activities) with adults;